lockdawg/GXX/README.md

 ## Desktop wallet setup

 After the MN is up and running, you need to configure the desktop wallet accordingly.
 Here are the steps for Windows/Mac Wallet:
-1. Open the BCZ Core Wallet.
+1. Open the GXX Core Wallet.
 2. Go to RECEIVE and create a New Address: **MN1**
 3. Send **2000** **GXX** to **MN1**.
 4. Wait for ~15 confirmations before starting the node.